 The impending “Silver Tsunami,” the growing Alzheimer’s epidemic, and the future dearth of potential caregivers all point to an obvious increased need for long-term care services in America.
 The Commission on Long-Term Care is expected to consider all of these factors as they prepare to issue a report outlining policy recommendations in September.

-Facts and Figures, Financing Senior Living – Consumer Education, Insurance, Long Term Care Insurance Education, Medicaid, Research
+Consumer Funding Resources, Facts and Figures, Financing Senior Living – Consumer Education, Health Care, Long Term Care Insurance, Long Term Care Insurance Education, News, Research

 Total health spending growth is expected to average 5.8 percent annually from 2015 to 2025, but is at a lower growth rate that the previous two decade...

 All States, Community Awareness and Education, Consumer Intelligence, Core Principles, Engage, Facts and Figures, Growth Strategies, Membership, News, Policy in the States, Research, Senior Living Options, Strategy

 Rhode Island has released a new plan designed to enable the state’s growing population of older adults to safely remain living at home and in communit...

 Advocacy, Community Awareness and Education, Core Principles, Engage, Facts and Figures, Memory Care Best Practices and Research, News, Research, Resident and Family Services

 The latest draft bill from the House Appropriations Committee for funding programs in fiscal 2017 includes $73.2 billion for the Health and Human Serv...